5 Top Financial Tips To Live Frugally in Hawaii

 To counter this, save money by shopping at local farmers’ markets for fresh, locally-grown produce.
 This not only supports the local economy but also reduces your grocery bill.

-As of the beginning of 2025, the average price of gas in Hawaii is about $4.60 compared to the national average of $3.13.
+As of late December 2025, the average price for regular gas in Hawaii hovers between $4.40 and $4.44 per gallon.
 An over-dollar difference can make or break a frugal lifestyle, which is why public transportation is highly recommended.Â

 Oahu, for example, has an extensive bus system that can help you save on transportation costs.
 If you’re living in an area with good public transit, consider forgoing a car to save a huge amount.
 Besides, walking and biking are great when you’re living in such a beautiful place.

-Electricity rates in Hawaii are the highest in the nation at about 44.14 U.S. cents per kilowatt-hour according to Statista.
+Electricity rates in Hawaii are the highest in the nation, averaging about 37 to 42 U.S. cents per kilowatt-hour.
 Use energy-efficient appliances, switch to LED bulbs and consider solar panels to reduce your utility bills.

 Hawaii is rich in natural beauty, and many of its best attractions are free.
 Enjoy beaches, hiking trails and public parks without spending a dime.
 You don’t live in Hawaii for expensive casinos, fancy restaurants or pricey sporting events, and it’s best to keep that in mind and enjoy the view.